lsst-pst/survey_strategy/fbs_1.5/outstanding_questions.md

 ## Should visits be 1x30s or 2x15s?

 This probably has to wait until we have on-sky data.
-But represent a fairly large loss of the total available time (7%) if we need to take two snaps per visit.
+But it represent a fairly large loss of the total available time (7%) if we need to take two snaps per visit.

 ## Should we intentionally take observations at high airmass to measure DCR